andrey545454/os-sample-python/README.md

-# Flask Sample Application
+# Flask Chat-bot

-This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
+This repository provides a sample Python web application(vk chat-bot) implemented using the Flask web framework and hosted using ``gunicorn``.
 It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.

 ## Implementation Notes